ddwalk77/FDIP/README.md

 INCIDENT TYPE DESC, INCIDENT DATE TIME, UNITS ONSCENE, HIGHEST LEVEL DESC, TOTAL INCIDENT DURATION, ACTION TAKEN1 DESC, PROPERTY USE DESC, ZIP CODE, BOROUGH DESC.
-The dataset was then loaded in to a Python pandas dataframe and all except the above features were dropped and duplicates removed.
+The dataset was then loaded in to a Python pandas dataframe and all except the above features were dropped.
 From there each feature was handled as follows:

-– IM INCIDENT KEY was not altered.
-This is a unique value for each incident and is not duplicated.
+– IM INCIDENT KEY is a unique value for each incident however duplicate records were discovered and removed.
+This removed 7,915 records.
+This was complated after after filtering date by year.

-– INCIDENT TYPE DESC value counts revealed that this field needed to be cat- egorized.
+– INCIDENT TYPE DESC value counts revealed that this field needed to be categorized.
 This was completed using the NFIC Incident type cheat sheet [4] where the series indicates the category.
-INCIDENT CATEGORY was created to contain this value and INCIDENT TYPE DESC was dropped.
+INCIDENT CATEGORY was created to contain this value and INCIDENT TYPE DESC was dropped with a number being assigned in a new feature, INCIDENT CATNUM.

 Categories include:
 • FIRE
 • OVERPRESSURE RUPTURE, EXPLOSION, OVERHEAT-NO FIRE
 • RESCUE & EMS